 Many of us struggle with the same issues and hearing that you’re not alone is so comforting.
 It’s also nice to know that not everyone has everything figured out either!
 Peer supervision has been especially wonderful for me – getting to hear client cases and business thoughts of other dietitians in the intuitive eating space is so helpful.

 And I’m especially grateful for my fellow anti-diet vegan dietitians and therapists who are navigating a niche within a niche and straddling two counter-cultural approaches – it ain’t easy!

 My biggest takeaway from my first year is the need for more strategy.
 I definitely led with a scarcity mindset and wanted to gain as much experience and as many opportunities as I could.
 Now that I’ve done that, I have more clarity on where I want to go.

 I’m considering focusing my practice even more on vegan clients: helping folks separate diet mentality from their ethics, meet their nutrient needs without stressing about food, and fuel their bodies and minds for meaningful activism!

 I’ve also been planning on creating a vegan nutrition course so that I can help more people than just who I can see for 1:1 counseling.
-It’s still in the early stages and if you’re interested in sharing what you’d like to see in an anti-diet vegan nutrition e-course, you can submit your input here!

 I’m really excited about the trainings and supervision I’ve decided to invest in this year and know that they are going to give me the support I need to move forward in a strategic way that keeps my work aligned with my values and passions.
 Here’s to year two!